kgorinson/491_GroupProj/index.md

 # Rubric:
 Your Python program performs the following functions:
 1. Connects to Twitter and retrieves 25 Tweets from the company hashtag or a hashtag about the company and then the next 25.
-Display well formatted report of the Tweets 30 points
+Display well formatted report of the Tweets 30 points --Joanna

 2. Connects to company Facebook page and retrieves 10 posts Display well formatted report of the Posts.
-20 points
+20 points --Kyle

 3. Connects to a company Web site and retrieves a web page.
-Display 3 sentence summary of web page 30 points
+Display 3 sentence summary of web page 30 points --Cory

 4. Apply some of the following methods, 5 points for each method (explain why you added each - i.e. what does each tell you about the data):

-- Add well formatted section on Tweet users to Tweet report
+**- Add well formatted section on Tweet users to Tweet report --Joanna
-- Calculate and display Lexical Diversity in Tweet report
+- Calculate and display Lexical Diversity in Tweet report --Joanna
-- Display Retweet count in Tweet report
+- Display Retweet count in Tweet report --Joanna
-- Display Likes in Facebook report
+- Display Likes in Facebook report --Joanna
-- Display Bigrams for web page
+**- Display Bigrams for web page**
-- Calculate and display Lexical Diversity in Facebook report
+- Calculate and display Lexical Diversity in Facebook report --Joanna
-- Calculate and display Sentiment analysis in Tweet report
+- Calculate and display Sentiment analysis in Tweet report --Joanna
-- Calculate and display Sentiment analysis in Facebook report
-- Perform and display a part of speech analysis on web page
+- Calculate and display Sentiment analysis in Facebook report --Joanna **- Perform and display a part of speech analysis on web page
 - Extract and display entities from web page
-- Display a Geocoded distribution of Tweets that have geolocation enabled
+- Display a Geocoded distribution of Tweets that have geolocation enabled**

 ### Reference: